google/libphonenumber/FALSEHOODS.md

     A lot of people still only have a fixed-line telephone, which typically cannot send or receive text messages.

-    **Tip:** Whenever possible, try and accommodate these users by calling them with a voice message or voice prompts.
+    **Tip:** Whenever possible, try to accommodate these users by calling them with a voice message or voice prompts.
 Alternatively, if your service requires sending text messages, verify that the number can receive text messages after the user provides it.